ahmetttsevinc/Poe2Trade/README.md

-# Path of Exile 2 Trade Bot
+# Path of Exile 2 Currency Arbitrage Tool

 🚧 **UNDER CONSTRUCTION - WAITING FOR OFFICIAL API** 🚧

 This project is currently on hold, waiting for Grinding Gear Games to release official APIs for Path of Exile 2 trading.
 Once the official APIs become available, development will resume.

-An automated trading bot for Path of Exile 2 that finds and executes profitable currency arbitrage opportunities using market data from official APIs.
+A currency arbitrage analysis tool for Path of Exile 2 that identifies profitable currency exchange opportunities using market data from official APIs.

 **IMPORTANT DISCLAIMER: This product isn't affiliated with or endorsed by Grinding Gear Games in any way.**